 If partying is all that’s on your mind, choose the Cyclades

-Mykonos Island - credits: javarman/Depositphotos.com
+Mykonos Island, the best Greek islands to visit - credits: javarman/Depositphotos.com

 If you want to experience the famous Greek island nightlife while also having your eyes feast upon the trademark whitewashed houses with deep blue elements you’ve seen on postcards around the world, then the Cyclades islands are for you!

 The islands of Mykonos and Ios, in particular, offer the wildest partying scene, with countless beach bars and nightclubs carrying long parties that most often last until 9-10 am!
-A little tamer but just as vibrant is Paros, with its cobbled streets, local boutiques, and delicious restaurants making the island a top destination to tourists for all the right reasons.
+A little tamer but just as vibrant is Paros, with its cobbled streets, local boutiques, and delicious restaurants making the island a top destination for tourists for all the right reasons.
 Of course, one cannot talk about the Cyclades and leave out the one and only Santorini.

 If you want to experience the best of Greece’s cuisine, choose Crete

-Crete Island - credits: Neirfys/Depositphotos.com
+Crete Island, the best Greek islands to visit - credits: Neirfys/Depositphotos.com

-Deserving a whole section on its own, no one can deny that Crete is in fact superior to any Greek island in regard to its local cuisine.
+Deserving a whole section on its own, no one can deny that Crete is, in fact, superior to any Greek island in regard to its local cuisine.
 Of course, that doesn’t mean that the island lacks in amazing landscapes and stunning beaches.
 On the contrary, the beach of Falassarna is hands down my favorite beach in all of Greece.

-Kefalonia Island - credits: Andrew Mayovskyy/Shutterstock.com
+Kefalonia Island, the best Greek islands to visit - credits: Andrew Mayovskyy/Shutterstock.com

-After serving the foodies and history buff of you lot, it’s time to cater to the lovers of architecture.
-The beautiful Ionian Islands consist of Zakynthos, Ithaca, Corfu, Kefalonia, Lefkada, Paxoi, Kythira, Antikythera, Antipaxoi, Erikousa, Mathraki, Othoni, Meganisi, and Strofades.
+After serving the foodies and history buffs of you lot, it’s time to cater to the lovers of architecture.
+The beautiful Ionian Island group consists of Zakynthos, Ithaca, Corfu, Kefalonia, Lefkada, Paxoi, Kythira, Antikythera, Antipaxoi, Erikousa, Mathraki, Othoni, Meganisi, and Strofades.

 If you’re all about long, sandy beaches, choose the Dodecanese Islands

-Symi Island - credits: Lubos K/Shutterstock.com
+Symi Island, the best Greek islands to visit - credits: Lubos K/Shutterstock.com

-The least-known complex of islands in Greece happens to be one of the most beautiful one, with its islands retaining an authentic Greek island character that is increasingly more difficult to come across during recent years.
+The least-known complex of islands in Greece happens to be one of the most beautiful ones, with its islands retaining an authentic Greek island character that is increasingly more difficult to come across in recent years.
 The Dodecanese islands consist of Kos, Patmos, Agathonisi, Astypalaia, Chalki, Kalymnos, Karpathos, Kasos, Leipsoi, Leros, Nisyros, Symi, Tilos, Kastellorizo, Alimia, Arkoi, Chalki, Farmakonisi, Gyali, Kinaros, Levitha, Marathos, Nimos, Pserimos, Saria, Strongyli, Syrna, and Telendos, of which the first two are the most popular.

-Legend has it, that Hippocrates himself, born on the island of Kos, used to take advantage of the healing properties of the thermal baths at Agios Fokas beach.
-The ultimate destination for experiencing an alternative side of the Greek islands, the Dodecanese are known for their long, sandy, and particularly quiet beaches that make everyone’s troubles magically disappear, and hide some of the most authentic and unknown Greek islands.
+Legend has it that Hippocrates himself, born on the island of Kos, used to take advantage of the healing properties of the thermal baths at Agios Fokas beach.
+The ultimate destination for experiencing an alternative side of the Greek islands, the Dodecanese are known for their long, sandy, and particularly quiet beaches that make everyone’s troubles magically disappear and hide some of the most authentic and unknown Greek islands.
 If peace and tranquillity are what you crave from your vacations, look no further!

-Beach bar - credits: DisobeyArt/Shutterstock.com
+Beach bar, the best Greek islands to visit - credits: DisobeyArt/Shutterstock.com

 In this beautiful isle, you can find everything you need to have a great time and dance yourself into the next morning, from jazz and blues bars to packed, loud clubs that play mainstream hits.

-Despite the islands' varying sizes, they are all quite developed, as they host thousands of tourists -most of them young- every summer.
+Despite the islands' varying sizes, they are all quite developed, as they host thousands of young tourists every summer.
 The unlimited amount of bars, clubs, cafes, and gorgeous beaches offer a lot of choices for an unforgettable, fun night out.

 Mykonos has an abundance of loud beach bars, clubs, and live stages that host incredible parties with artists from all over the world.
 Dancing, partying, and drinking never seemed more inviting!

-Ikaria island - credits: NDT/Shutterstock.com
+Ikaria island, the best Greek islands to visit - credits: NDT/Shutterstock.com

 Greece s a dream destination also for people who just want to unwind and spend their time in a calm, aesthetically pleasing setting with a tranquil ambiance and magical landscapes.
 Ithaca is an appealing destination for relaxing and living yourself a break from reality.

-Young and older people from all over the world visit the thermal baths of Ithaca that can allegedly cure arthritis, skin, and neurological diseases.
+Both young and older people from all over the world visit the thermal baths of Ithaca that can allegedly cure arthritis, skin, and neurological diseases.
 Those who visit the island are sure to understand why Odysseus tried so hard to return to it!
 The North Aegean, and specifically the alternative island of Ikaria, is a great choice for those who prefer spending their days on the beach and spending their nights dancing in traditional 'panigiria' and not in common bars and clubs.

-Despite the majority of islands of the Cyclades being cosmopolitan, some of them -which are less-known- are rather quiet and peaceful.
-Those are Kythnos, Anafi, and Donousa and they are all worth visiting due to their astonishing beauty and the calm sensation they provoke.
+Despite the majority of islands of the Cyclades being cosmopolitan, some of them -which are less known- are rather quiet and peaceful.
+Those are Kythnos, Anafi, and Donousa, and they are all worth visiting due to their astonishing beauty and the calm sensation they provoke.

 For history buffs

 Everyone and their dog knows that Greece has a rich heritage and is a country full of important archaeological sites and museums.
 If you want to spend your summer swimming and sunbathing, but you’d also like to learn about the history of ancient civilizations, the Greek islands are right up your street!

 Crete is also a huge island with an even bigger history.
 A few kilometers outside the city of Heraklion, you will find Knossos, the oldest European city.
 Palaces, paintings on the walls, and incredible constructions create a landscape like no other.

 For business travelers

-Kea Island - credits: Milan Gonda/Shutterstock.com
+Kea Island, the best Greek islands to visit - credits: Milan Gonda/Shutterstock.com

 For experience seekers

-In Santorini, tourists dive into the underwater parts of the isle where they visit dark caves and colorful riffs.
-Rock climbers travel on the quaint island of Kalymnos every year to explore its land.
+The best view has to be the one in Lefkada while paragliding above that gorgeous island of the Ionian Sea.
+On the horizon, you’ll be able to see Zakynthos, where people often indulge in base jumping.In Santorini, tourists dive into the underwater parts of the isle, where they visit dark caves and colorful riffs.
+Rock climbers travel to the quaint island of Kalymnos every year to explore its land.
 Windsurfing in Paros is the greatest way to exploit the windy weather of the Greek islands.